sp12102001/Systematic-Synthesizer/README.md

 ## NextJS framework

-NextJS is included automatically in the website folder for type Headless CMS.
+NextJS is included for type Headless CMS.
 [TailwindCSS](https://tailwindcss.com/) and [graphql-ts-client](https://github.com/babyfish-ct/graphql-ts-client) are set up within the project.

 ### Before running it for the first time